zeltmanis/AutomationPractice/README.md

 Automation Practice using Selenium WebDriver in C#

-This repository contains WebDriver code for automation tets.
+This repository contains WebDriver code for automation test.

 Note:
 First test scenario is fully created and runs.